Tokyo subway sarin attack: Kenichi Hirose

-Hirose was 30 years old at the time of the attacks.
+Kenichi Hirose (12 June 1964 – 26 July 2018) was 30 years old at the time of the attacks.
 Holder of a postgraduate degree in physics from Waseda University, Hirose became an important member of the group's Chemical Brigade in their Ministry of Science and Technology.
 He was also involved in the group's Automatic Light Weapon Development scheme.

-Hirose teamed with getaway driver Kōichi Kitamura.
 After releasing the sarin, Hirose showed symptoms of sarin poisoning.
 He was able to inject himself with the antidote (atropine sulphate) and was rushed to the Aum-affiliated Shinrikyo Hospital in Nakano for treatment.
 Medical personnel at the hospital had not been given prior notice of the attack and were consequently clueless regarding what treatment Hirose needed.
 When Kitamura realized that he had driven Hirose to the hospital in vain, he instead drove to Aum's headquarters in Shibuya where Ikuo Hayashi gave Hirose first aid.

 Hirose was later sentenced to death for his role in the attack.
 His appeal against his death sentence was rejected by the Tokyo High Court on 28 July 2003 and the sentence was upheld by the Supreme Court of Japan on 6 November 2009.
 Hirose was executed at the Tokyo Detention House on 26 July 2018, along with five other cult members.

-Kitamura, Hirose's getaway driver, was sentenced to life imprisonment.